 Our family room projects can range from a few thousand ponds to over sixty thousand pounds.
 Put simply we couldn't continue to renovate these essential rooms without the support of our incredible fundraisers

 We would like to say a huge GOOD LUCK and thank you to the multidisciplinary team in the Princess Royal Maternity Hospital who are bravely sky diving for SiMBA!
-Led by Ellen, 12 brave jumpers will launch themselves from a plane on the 8th of February and another 9 will fly through the sky on the 25th of February.
+Led by Ellen, 14 brave jumpers will launch themselves from a plane on Monday the 25th of February (after their intial jump on the 8th of February was postponed due to bad weather).
 These amazing fundraisers are truly inspirational,not only have they have already raised over £5,000 to be allocated directly towards the family room refurbishments in the Princess Royal Maternity Hospital but they are supporting and raising awareness for SiMBA and the support that is available every day.
 Their family rooms will make a dramatic difference to bereaved families, they are doing all they can please show your support and donate by text now.